iStrain/Circe/README.md

 Current status: if you compile and run it, you can see we have the main window and 3 tabs: 2 labels, 2 text fields, 2 buttons and a logo on the input pane; a working "Base 2 Solution" tab; and a working "Shifted Poly Solution" tab.
 I call that "job done"!

+I have also included some screen-shots, so you can see what the project's Instructions, Base 2 and Shifted Poly tabs look like.

-Being the perfectionist I am, I will doubtless continue to fiddle around with the formatting (and, therefore, accept suggestions/contributions with respect thereto, but I now like the way it looks and works.
+Being the perfectionist I am, I will doubtless continue to fiddle around with the formatting (and, of course, will always welcome suggestions/contributions with respect thereto), but I now don't mind the way it looks and works.

 Cheers,